256hz/hh-frontend/README.md

         - Pagination

 ### TESTING
 Some preliminary unit and integration tests have been added.
 These can be run with ```yarn test``` or ```npm run test```.
 Tests are run on the local servers, so host the Rails server on port 3000 and the npm server on 3001.

+Tests are:
+- App.test.js
+  - Does the API return something not falsy?
+  - Does the first record the API returns have all the proper keys?
+  - Navigate to the page and click Random.
+Does a hero swatch show?
+  - Click the Red filter.
+Are all the swatches in the red family?
+  - Click the Red filter again.
+Are the number of red swatches less than 12?
+- constants.test.js
+  - is the filter list an object?
+  - is the filter list not a string?
+  - is the filter list correct?